karlicoss/cloudmacs/README.md

 # Potential improvements
 * split rg/locales/gotty in separate docker containers? maybe locales could be somehow moved to original emacs container?
+  * also, after splitting it would be easy to make setup more generic and let people run vim/neovim, since the setup is pretty editor agnostic

 # Limitations
 * Mobile phones -- you'd struggle to use default emacs/spacemacs on touchscreens.
 Perhaps there is some special phone friendly config out there?